Sears–Haack body

 The Sears–Haack body is the shape with the lowest theoretical wave drag in supersonic flow, for a slender solid body of revolution with a given body length and volume.
 The mathematical derivation assumes small-disturbance (linearized) supersonic flow, which is governed by the Prandtl–Glauert equation.
 The derivation and shape were published independently by two separate researchers: Wolfgang Haack in 1941 and later by William Sears in 1947.

-The Kármán–Moore theory indicates that the wave drag scales as the square of the second derivative of the area distribution, $D_\text{wave} \sim [ S(x)]^2$ (see full expression below), so for low wave drag it is necessary that $S(x)$ be smooth.
+The Kármán–Moore theory indicates that the wave drag scales as the square of the second derivative of the area distribution, $D_\text{wave} \sim \left[S\left(x\right)\right]^2$ (see full expression below), so for low wave drag it is necessary that $S(x)$ be smooth.
 Thus, the Sears–Haack body is pointed at each end and grows smoothly to a maximum and then decreases smoothly toward the second point.